-Applications are invited for the post of University Lecturer in Computer Science (Software Engineering) with effect from 1 March 2013 and no later than 1 October 2013.
-The successful candidate will also be appointed to a Non-Tutorial Fellowship at Kellogg College.
+Applications are invited for the post of University Lecturer in Computer Science (Computational Game Theory) with effect from 1 May 2013 or a mutually agreed date prior to 1 October 2013.
+The successful candidate will also be appointed to a Non-Tutorial Fellowship at Balliol College.